Roboy/RoboyVR/00_sphinx_documentation/documentation/BeRoboy/1_UsersManual.rst

 View Scenarios
 --------------
-You can choose between the following four view scenarios, each of the offering different things to explore!
+You can choose between the following four view scenarios, each of them offering different things to explore!

 .. figure:: images/beroboy_simulation.*
    :align: center
    :alt: Simulation view

    Take control over the simulation Roboy and see what he does in gazebo.

 .. figure:: images/beroboy_zed.*
    :align: center
    :alt: ZED view

    Look through the eyes of the real Roboy and control him in real life.

 .. figure:: images/beroboy_observer.*
    :align: center
    :alt: Observer view

    Sit back, relax, take a look at Roboy from a safe distance and watch him do some stuff.

 .. figure:: images/beroboy_vr.*
    :align: center
    :alt: VR view

    Slip into the role of the true VR Roboy, cause mayhem or look cute, you decide.